DeutscheModelUnitedNations/dmun.fit/api/adaptors/README.md

-# Crab Fit Storage Adaptors
+# DMUN fit Storage Adaptors

-This directory contains sub-crates that connect Crab Fit to a database of some sort.
+This directory contains sub-crates that connect DMUN fit to a database of some sort.
 For a list of available adaptors, see the [api readme](../README.md).

 ## Adding an adaptor